May 28, 2020

 Will OUSD continue to process new work permit requests during the period of school closures?

 Yes.
 OUSD will process work permits during the period of school closures.
-However, the work permit application process will take place electronically via Google Forms rather than via hard copies or PDFs.
+However, the work permit application process will take place electronically via electronic forms rather than via hard copies or PDFs.

 After receiving an offer of employment:

-- The Linked Learning Office reviews the 3 completed forms and, if appropriate, issues a work permit.
-It emails the completed work permit to the student’s OUSD email address.
+- The Linked Learning Office reviews the completed forms and, if appropriate, issues a work permit.
+It emails the completed work permit to the student’s email address.

-- The student keeps an electronic copy of the work permit, and forwards a copy to the employer’s email address, so that the employer can also keep an electronic copy of the work permit.
+- The student keeps an electronic copy of the work permit, and forwards a copy to the employer’s email address, so that the employer can also keep a copy of the work permit.

 Yes.
 Only students age 12 and older may receive work permits.
 In addition, only students with a GPA of 2.0 or higher and attendance of 90% or higher may receive work permits.
-Upon receiving a Work Permit Request from a student, the Linked Learning Office will connect with the principal of the student’s school of attendance to verify that these criteria are met.
+For students who attend OUSD schools, the Linked Learning Office will verify grades and attendance.
+If a student does not meet the eligibility criteria, the Linked Learning Office will connect with the principal of the student’s school of attendance to consider developing an intervention plan.